sathomas/jsDataV.is/src/text/ch6/04-maplibrary.md

             "could expect to arrive more than 90 minutes sooner " + "than those on the <i>Silver Comet</i>.</p>" +
-            "<p>Click the play button to trace the journeys " + "of both trains between Washington, DC and Atlanta, GA.</p>" ).addTo(map3);
+            "<p>Click the play button to trace the journeys " + "of both trains between Washington, DC, and Atlanta, GA.</p>" ).addTo(map3);

         control.addTo(map3);